dtrammer/AxisDeviceDiscoveryLib/README.md

 <h2>AxisDeviceDiscoveryLib</h2>
-C# Library to discover Axis devices on a TCP/IP network, it uses the SOAP based WS-Discovery protocol and UPNP Protocol
+C# Library to discover Axis devices on a TCP/IP network, it uses the Microsoft SOAP based WS-Discovery protocol and UPNP Protocol

 <h3>Prerequisite & install</h3>